 - HDR VP9 and HEIF formats supported: More efficient formats for storing video and images are natively supported by Android P.

 - Multi-camera API, display-based flash, and other camera API additions/changes: Can be used for simple things like portrait mode parallax/depth detection, AR, and other cool stuff.

 - Measure distance to Wi-Fi access points: New location system for more precise indoor positioning.

 - New autofill APIs for password managers: Password managers are so hot right now, and Android P will have even better support for them.

 - ART improvements—apps start faster using less memory: ART was introduced in as a replacement for the old Dalvik in Android 5.0 Lollipop, and in Android P it's better than ever.

-- Google <3's Kotlin: At I/O, Google revealed support for Kotlin, and now apps for Android written in the language will be faster.
+- Google <3's Kotlin: At 2017's I/O, Google revealed support for Kotlin, and as of 2018 and Android P, apps for Android written in the language will be faster.

 - More neural network/machine learning APIs: New hardware acceleration for neural network operations, and an expansion in API functionality.

 - Slices: Related to the App Actions mentioned above, Slices are a bit like Intents, but turned up to 11.
 With them, apps can directly share functionality, effectively embedding part of an app (or, at least, information from it) inside another.

 - Vulcan: At I/O, Google confirmed that Android P would have support for v1.1 of the low-level API.